Agriculture Education

 Farmers in Kenya are experiencing widespread effects of climate change, including irregular temperatures, changes in rain patterns, and resulting periods of severe flooding and draught.
 These climate-related changes are significantly increasing the vulnerability of rural communities who largely depend on agriculture for their livelihood.

-These communities, which are highly dependent on rain-fed crop production, are already struggling with depleted soil quality, erosion problems, the recent spread of the Fall Army Worm pest, as well as declining plot sizes due to high population density.
+These communities, which are highly dependent on rain-fed crop production, are already struggling with depleted soil quality, erosion problems, pests like Fall Army Worm and moles, as well as declining plot sizes due to high population density.
 This contributes to critically low yields, and the lack of local agronomic knowledge and limited access to affordable inputs keeps them on the brink of crisis.
 Climate change only exacerbates these problems and the potential for widespread disaster.

 OUR APPROACH